 5: [ANYTHING] JENNIFER E. SMITH

 I’ve read a couple of Smith’s books, and they’re good!
 Here’s hoping I enjoy the rest, too.
 Also, they tend to be the kind of reads easy to read in a rapid pace kind of way.
-Search on Amazon \ Goodreads
+Search on Goodreads

 Ok, your turn!
 Which books do you wish you read in one sitting; or are you a read-a-book-in-a-day kind of girl (or guy!)?
 Have you read any of these?
 Were they terrible?
 Or did you enjoy them?
 Comment all of your thoughts below.